Alhuuin/rl_controller/README.md

 **Important**: Policy transitions should be compatible with the current state.
 For example, switching from standing to walking works because the walking policy can handle observations from a standing state, but the reverse may not be true without proper handling.

-### Velocity Control with Joystick
+### Velocity Control

-For policies that support velocity commands, control using the mc_joystick plugin is now supported.
+For policies that support velocity commands, two control method are supported :
+- control using the mc_joystick plugin is fully supported.
 This allows real-time velocity yaw control through a game controller using the left joystick or left arrows and yaw control using the right joystick.
+- control using keyboard arrows is precarious but is available.
+Currently only x and y control is possible with this method.

 ### Configuring Policies